The London Screenwriters’ Festival is an annual three day conference for screenwriters.

 Diana Rampton, Writer & Filmmaker

-Other popular sessions include… Script To Screen LIVE
+Other workshops include… Script To Screen LIVE

 Read the script, watch the film or TV show, then meet the writers, filmmakers, producers at the festival.
 This is a rare opportunity to get access to the script that was taken to set, then follow it through the journey of production, examining changes which can be discussed during the session at the festival.